openwallet-foundation-labs/tsp/docs/src/cli/installation.md

   create        create and register a did:web identifier create-peer
-  import-piv    import an identity from a file (for demo purposes only) set-alias
+  import-piv    import an identity from a file (for demo purposes only) discover      Discover DIDs from the DID support server set-alias
   set-route
   set-parent